 The Mid-South Chapter was established in Nashville, Tenn. by Eloise Taylor in 1977.
 The chapter began as a small group of women that met at each other’s homes in efforts to support one another by discussing common lupus symptoms, remedies and how to reach out to others that carry this mysterious disease.

 In over 25 years, the Lupus Foundation of America, Mid-South Chapter has grown from a small group of lupus patients meeting on a monthly basis, to approximately 1,000 members.
-The chapter has moved from a budget of under $5,000 to a budget over $200,000.
-It has also transitioned to a community board with varied talents and skills.
+The Chapter has moved from a budget of under $5,000 to now a budget of more than $200,000.
+We have also assembled a community board of leaders with many talents and skills.